Best Practices: Emotional Intelligence for Business

 Coach for performance – one of the most effective ways to leverage EQ is to build a coaching culture rather than an evaluation culture.
 Annual performance reviews are a waste of time and undermine collaborative relationships; they’re a throwback to an early 19th century factory model of management, stop doing them .
 Instead, select and train managers to get that their job is to foster performance with and through people.
 Equip them with tools.

-Measure what matters – check out this case study on measuring & building a leadership culture.
+Measure what matters – check out the Westcomm Pump case study on measuring & building a leadership culture.
 Simple, clear, quick data helps leaders gain a line-of-sight from leadership to culture to performance.
+Then, as shown in the Siemens Healthineers case, link meaningful assessment data to real-world challenges.
 SO often org leaders say, “well, we do an employee survey every year or two, but it’s not actionable.”
 If you’re doing bulky, slow, expensive employee surveys, stop (even if some people say, “but we’ve used this tool for years.”)

 Link it to important stuff – how will your company be increasing value in three years?
 What are your strategic priorities to get there?
 Culture is probably part of the answer.
 Connect your EQ initiatives to that strategy.
 EG in the FedEx case, EQ is connected to a central pillar of strategy: People-First Leadership, and to their internal measure of effectiveness in that area.

 3. Go deep